aedoardo1990/Gagarin/README.md

 | get a good-bye message when quitting the game | get a good-bye message when I choose to quit the game |

+## Deployment

+This project was deployed with Heroku using Code Institute's mock terminal as provided with the Python Essentials template.

+To deploy:

+- Clone or fork this public repository
+- Create a Heroku account (if not already existing)
+- Create a new app with Heroku
+- In **Settings**, add 2 buildpacks:
+    - ```Python```
+    - ```NodeJS```

+    Ensure the buildpacks are created in that order!

+- Allowing Heroku access to GitHub, link the new app to the relevant repository
+- Choose whether or not to enable **Automatic Deploys**.
+If enabled, the deployed app will update automatically with each push to GitHub
+- Click **Deploy**